wio/arduino-cmake/README.md

 ## Installation

-A complete installation guide can be found in the Wiki page [[Installation]].
+A complete installation guide can be found in the [Installation](https://github.com/arduino-cmake/arduino-cmake/wiki/Installation) Wiki page.

 ## Documentation

-The entire documentation of the project is hosted on GitHub using [[Wiki pages|Home]].
+The entire documentation of the project is hosted on GitHub using [Wiki pages](https://github.com/arduino-cmake/arduino-cmake/wiki).

 ## Contributing